Stormy Daniels did not demand more money before CBB exit say Channel 5

 Bit On The Side host Rylan Clark-Neal said reports claiming that the star's exit was based on new financial demands were "completely false"

-- Celebrity Big Brother has denied reports thar Stormy Daniels refused to enter the Channel 5 reality show unless it increased her appearance fee.
+Celebrity Big Brother has denied reports that Stormy Daniels refused to enter the Channel 5 reality show unless it increased her appearance fee.

 Speaking on spin-off show Big Brother’s Bit On The Side on Friday night, host Rylan Clark-Neal addressed rumours surrounding the adult film star’s exit only hours before the launch show.